PabloEscales/pabloescales/README.md

 # 👋 Welcome, I'm Pablo, a Full Stack Developer.

-### 📚  I'm currently improving my skills as a programmer and learning new technologies.
-I enjoy ⚽ 🐕 💺.</p>
+### 📚  I'm currently improving my skills as a programmer and learning new technologies.</p>

 ## Languages and Tools: